buzz/imdb-link-em-all/ADDING-SITES.md

 ##### `TITLE`

-Just the sites title that is displayed in the user interface.
+The name of the site.
+It's displayed in the user interface.

 ##### `ICON_URI`